The need for new approaches to mental health

 Emerging science highlights the role of:

 Research also suggests that these influences act across the life course.
-Key stages including fetal development, infancy, childhood, adolescence and young adulthood, appear to shape how biological systems develop and how resilient (or vulnerable) an individual may be to mental health conditions later in life.
+Key stages including fetal development, infancy, childhood, adolescence and young adulthood appear to shape how biological systems develop and how resilient (or vulnerable) an individual may be to mental health conditions later in life.

 This deeper understanding opens new opportunities for earlier detection, better-targeted interventions and more effective mental health prevention strategies – especially when research insights are combined across disciplines.